Richard Wade: Coach Richard Wade

 The death of both the Arena Football League and NFL Europa means that the CFL and the fledgling United Football League—a four-team league playing a six-game schedule—are the only remaining pro leagues.
-The success of recent exports such as Cameron Wake (Miami) and Stefan Logan (Pittsburgh) -- both former B.C.
-Lions—has shown that CFL players can thrive in the NFL.

 Ticat general manager Bob O'Billovich says the evolution of the American game is also making CFL players more attractive.

 "When you look at the style of play in the U.S now, in both college and the pros, teams are throwing the ball a lot more than they ever did in the past," O'Billovich said, citing the popularity of the spread offence.
 "Some of the NFL teams are going for the smaller, quicker guys rather than the big, bulky body-type guys.
 We've been playing with faster guys at most positions for years."

 While O'Billovich says he doesn't mind losing players to the NFL -- "you can't fault them for wanting to give it a shot"—there are those around the CFL who have concerns.

 "It says good things about our league that there are great players up here and people recognize that," Saskatchewan Roughriders' president-CEO Jim Hopson said this week after losing Chick to the Indianapolis Colts.
 "I would like to see it be clean -- you have a contract, you finish it and then you go.
 I'm not sure if that is in the best interest of the CFL at this point."

 But Ticat scout Richard Wade, who scouted current Ticat starters DeAndra' Cobb and Marquay McDaniel among others, says there is an upside to the option year.

-"For every player we send down south to a healthy NFL contract we get 20 additional prospects who will consider playing in the CFL.
-From my experience, you see the better agents viewing this route as a legitimate avenue to get a player's career advanced, and thus the league gets a better level of competition in the long run," Wade said in an e-mail.
+Wade noted that player transitions from the CFL to the NFL help attract a larger pool of talent and increase overall league competition.

 "And more and more the players see it as a real chance to play now and still live the NFL dream.
 Replacing players has become better as a result of the flow."